qqqlab/madflight-docs/docs/Black-Box.md

 # Black Box Data Logging

 The black box (BB) module logs flight data for later analysis.
+The logformat is ArduPilot Binary Log

-## SDCARD - ArduPilot Binary Logs
+## ArduPilot Binary Logs

-When logging to a SDCARD the log format is ArduPilot Binary Log.
 Only the most common ArduPilot log messages such as IMU, BARO, BAT and GPS are implemented plus some madflight specific messages.
-Additional messages can be added easily.

 Web Tools for Log Analysis: